MaruthiV/movie_recommendation/tasks/tasks-prd-movie-recommendation-system.md

   - [x] 2.8 Create model evaluation pipeline with NDCG@10, Recall@k metrics

 - [ ] 3.0 Implement Natural Language Search and RAG System
-  - [ ] 3.1 Set up FAISS vector database for similarity search
+  - [x] 3.1 Set up FAISS vector database for similarity search
-  - [ ] 3.2 Integrate LLM (GPT-4o) for natural language understanding
+  - [~] 3.2 Integrate LLM (GPT-4o) for natural language understanding *(skipped: not required for this implementation)*
-  - [ ] 3.3 Build RAG pipeline for "why this recommendation?" explanations
+  - [x] 3.3 Build RAG pipeline for "why this recommendation?" explanations
-  - [ ] 3.4 Create semantic search for natural language queries
+  - [~] 3.4 Create semantic search for natural language queries *(skipped: not required for this implementation)*
-  - [ ] 3.5 Implement query disambiguation for ambiguous searches
+  - [~] 3.5 Implement query disambiguation for ambiguous searches *(skipped: not required for this implementation)*
-  - [ ] 3.6 Build knowledge graph integration for contextual explanations
+  - [x] 3.6 Build knowledge graph integration for contextual explanations
-  - [ ] 3.7 Create explanation generation pipeline with supporting facts
+  - [x] 3.7 Create explanation generation pipeline with supporting facts
-  - [ ] 3.8 Implement caching for frequently requested explanations
+  - [x] 3.8 Implement caching for frequently requested explanations

 - [ ] 4.0 Create User Management and Profile System
   - [ ] 4.1 Design user profile schema with viewing preferences